psychicEgg/EDHM/Odyssey/README.md

 EDHM works on Windows and Linux but does not work on Mac/Crossover.

 EDHM is powered by [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), it can run on its own, but we recommend using [EDHM_UI](https://github.com/BlueMystical/EDHM_UI/releases), which is a User Interface that makes it easier to install and configure EDHM and its 3PMods, use HUD Themes, and more.

+From EDHM v21.02 from 30 September 2025, EDHM ships with version 1.4.5 of [`3Dmigoto`](https://github.com/bo3b/3Dmigoto) modified by [`MrVaad`](https://github.com/MrVaad):
+- This version enables auto apply settings **for EDHM-UI v3 users** *(when applying a theme, changing settings in 3PMods, and when changing ships via the EDHM-UI v3 Shipyard feature)*.
+- This release also includes 3Dmigoto's `nvapi64.dll` to see if it can resolve issues with enabling `Nvidia Smooth Motion`.
+If this doesn't help, this dll will be removed later.
+- You can find the 3Dmigoto Loader for this version [`HERE`](https://github.com/psychicEgg/EDHM/tree/main/Odyssey/Resources/3Dmigoto_Loader_by_MrVaad/) *(for advanced users only)*.

 <ins>Note:</ins> With [Blue Mystic](https://github.com/BlueMystical) we work in collaboration.
 Blue Mystic develops the UI *(the application)* and I develop EDHM *(the game mod)*, which allows us to deliver a complete application including the User Interface to manage EDHM **and** the latest version of the EDHM.
 So, by installing [EDHM_UI](https://github.com/BlueMystical/EDHM_UI/releases), EDHM will be automatically installed as well.